micha3ldavid/lessons/JavaScript/prototypical-inheritance.md

 Let's look at inheritance in the real world first, then we'll apply it to JavaScript.

 I inherited my early gray hair from my father.
 In that scenario, my father is the `base` object [or, the object that is passing on its properties] and I am the `derived` object [or, the object that is recieving/inheriting].
-Characteristics, or `properties`, from him have been passed on to me, which is what happens in the programming world as well.
+Characteristics, from him have been passed on to me, which is what happens in the programming world as well.

 The reason it's called "Prototypical Inheritance" is because JavaScript is not a class-based language and uses something called a `prototype` to achieve the ability to inherit.